Abba-F-Daniel1/capstone/README.md

 ---

-*This project demonstrates the power of AI-assisted development, showcasing how modern AI tools can accelerate development while maintaining code quality and best practices.*
+*This project demonstrates the power of AI-assisted development, showcasing how modern AI tools can accelerate development while maintaining code quality and best practices.
+Built with ❤️ using Cursor AI, TypeScript, React, and Node.js.*